Lemon-Chad/jpizza-docs/source/main.md

 ### If Statements

 If statements are declared using the '**if**' keyword.
-The if keyword should then be followed with a true/false condition in parentheses, and then braces.
+The if keyword should then be followed with a true/false condition in parentheses, and then the body.

-Inside these braces lies code that will execute *if* the true/false condition is true.
+The body is the code that is run *if* the true/false condition is true.
+You can use curly braces, (`{}`), to write multiple lines, but if you only want to write one line braces are not necessary.

 You can add additional branches to the statement using the '**elif**' and '**else**' keywords.